 Eko Ahmad Ismail Basyuni

-Eko is a highly respected partner leading Assegaf Hamzah & Partners’ (AHP) General Corporate and Mergers & Acquisitions (M&A) practice group.
-He joined AHP in early 2005, continuing a distinguished legal career that began in 1999.
+Eko is a senior partner at Assegaf Hamzah & Partners (AHP), where he leads the firm’s General Corporate and Mergers & Acquisitions (M&A) practice group.
+He joined AHP in 2005, building on a legal career that began in 1999 and has since been marked by consistent excellence and strategic leadership.

-Prior to joining AHP, Eko served as legal counsel at the Indonesian Bank Restructuring Agency (IBRA), where he played a key role during Indonesia’s financial recovery following the 1997/98 Asian financial crisis.
-His tenure at IBRA provided him with deep insights into the regulatory and operational complexities of the banking sector—insights that continue to inform his legal practice.
+Before joining AHP, Eko served as legal counsel at the Indonesian Bank Restructuring Agency (IBRA).
+His involvement during Indonesia’s financial recovery following the 1997/98 Asian financial crisis equipped him with firsthand experience navigating complex regulatory environments, particularly within the financial and banking sectors.
+This formative role continues to shape his perspective on risk, governance, and legal structuring in transactions today.

 • Assisting a local subsidiary of AICE group in Indonesia based on an annual retainer service basis since 2016.
 In addition, we are assisting the client on some legal disputes, including a labour dispute.